WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 Every player needs this mod installed.

 The balance of this mod can be questionable as Simulacrum sucks to balance and is far harder in Multiplayer.\
-This mod currently is balanced to be Difficult on Monsoon, difficulties like Typhoon and Inferno aren't recommended.
+This mod currently is balanced to be difficult on Monsoon Multiplayer, difficulties like Typhoon and Inferno aren't accounted for.

-Also download my other mods:\
+Also download my other mods, they are all balanced around each other:\
-[VanillaArtifactsPlus](https://thunderstore.io/package/Wolfo/VanillaArtifactsPlus) for updated vanilla artifacts, noticible in the Augments.
 [WolfoArtifacts](https://thunderstore.io/package/Wolfo/WolfoArtifacts) for some fun extra Artifacts and 3 more Artifact augments.
 [LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/) more enemy variety and some small changes and 4 more family augments.
 [WolfoQualityOfLife](https://thunderstore.io/package/Wolfo/WolfoQualityOfLife/) for many visual improvements.

 ##
-This mod is likely breaks [Judgement](https://thunderstore.io/package/Nuxlar/Judgement/), as at the moment it isn't made with keeping Simulacrum functional in mind.
+This mod likely breaks [Judgement](https://thunderstore.io/package/Nuxlar/Judgement/), as at the moment it isn't made with keeping Simulacrum functional in mind.

 I already added make wave 50 special so [SimulacrumBossStageMod](https://thunderstore.io/package/Def/SimulacrumBossStageMod/) is a bit redundant.\
 I already speed up the crab so [SpeedUpSafeWard](https://thunderstore.io/package/Felix/SpeedUpSafeWard/) is redundant.

 ## Changelog:
 ```
+v1.9.3
+-Added Augment of Frenzy
+-Added Augment of Tonic
+-Added Augment of Gummy
+-Added Augment of Mending
+-Added Augment of Ice
+-Added Augment of Big
+-Added Augment of Small
+-Added Augment of Invisibility
+-Added Augment of Nova
+-Added Augment of Reliquary
+-Added Augment of Bounciness
+-Added Boss only bosses Augment
+-Added Boss all enemies Augment
+-Added Boss lunar+void elites Augment
+-Added Boss Augment of Leeching
+-Added Boss 2 artifacts Augment

+-Changed Behemoth Augment to be a boss augment and reduced damage by 50%.
+-Removed/Replaced Drone Family wave, with boss wave with flame drones as support as they're really the only fun ones to fight.
+-Gave the Empyrean wave spawn the armor/attack speed/cooldown stat boosts they lacked.

+-Changed Director max spawn distance to always match radius

+-Ghost Elder Lemurian and Mithrix are slower.
+-Honor Augments have 30% less enemies, less damage, a large radius, and starts occuring later.
+-Boss Irradiance  Augment has 30% less enemies and 60% less damage.
+-Perfection Augment will have slightly less perfected elites.
+-Dead Mithrix wave will deal less damage and hurts enemies now.
+-Boss Equipment wave now has one less equipment drone.

+v1.9.2
+The Focus will no longer leave automatically after the mid-stage boss wave, instead it waits until you give it permission to leave.
+--This should help in multiplayer so everyone can regroup and get their loot.
+--And also in case any printing needs to be done.

+-Fixed new Abyssal Geysers not being there for Clients.
+-Fixed Empyrean wave giving lunar loot and the spawn not having multiplied hp in multiplayer.
+-Limited Ghost Vagrant Explode to 1 and made extra delay less severe.
+-Increased Ghost Boss wave radius again.
+-Made crab move slightly slower between waves.
+-Fixed issue where Lepton heal radius doesn't match crab radius.

 v1.9.1
+-Added Augment of Emyprean for SS2 users.
 -Default zone radius increased from 60 to 65-80 depending on player count.
 -Increased size of Void Potential collider for easier pinging and reaching.
 -Moved up Effigy/Meteor clean up to be after the enemies die instead of when the next wave starts.
 -Added two Geysers to IT-Abyssal Depths (Bottom to Island 2, Bottom to Side Ridge)
+-Added VanillaArtifactsPlus as a dependency for various balance reasons.

 -Nerfed Guap Attack Speed, Damage and Cooldown
 -Nerfed Deepened Void Devestator stats and scaling.
 -Equipment/Ghost/P5 Mithrix wave spawn 2 starting wave 30 instead of 25 and are all limited to 2 now.
--Ghost Void Jailer, Grandparent, Vagrant now have less attack speed and damage
+-Ghost Void Jailer and Ghost Bosses now have less attack speed and damage.
--Ghost Bosses can do certain attacks only once (Sun, Big Jump, Suck)
+-Ghost Bosses can do certain attacks only once (Sun)
+-Ghost Grandparent Sun and Vagrant explode channeling take a lot longer now.
 -Equipment Molotov and Meteor drone will deal less damage.
 -Equipment drones leave broken ones for use again to get rid of excess equipment and for the funny.
 -Nerfed Slippery debuff slightly
 -Changed Void Barnacle type so they should spawn on the floor and Less Devestators in IT-Moon
+-Vengance Augment no longer has the artifact enabled for simplicity.
 -Blacklisted Voidsent Flame.

 -Fixed bug where SS2 Drones still spawned with Artifact of Real